totara/SVGGraph-original/README.txt

  RadarGraph - a radar or star graph with values drawn as lines;

- MultiRadarGraph - a radar graph supporting multiple data sets.
+ MultiRadarGraph - a radar graph supporting multiple data sets;

+ CylinderGraph - a 3D bar graph with the bars cylinder shaped;

+ StackedBar3DGraph - a 3D bar graph version of the stacked bar graph;

+ GroupedBar3DGraph - a 3D bar graph version of the grouped bar graph.

 Using SVGGraph
 ==============
 The library consists of several class files which must be present.
 To use